 Classes may be appropriate to cover credits for Anthropology, Sociology, Spanish, Cultural Studies, Political Science or History, depending on the evaluation of academic advisors or the study abroad office at the student’s home institution

-The online application deadline is June 1st.
+The online application deadline for J-term – December 1st

 Intermediate level Spanish: Students will need at least an intermediate level of Spanish comprehension.
 Spanish is the dominant language in class discussions.
 Neither class would be appropriate for beginning level Spanish speakers.